tsduck/tsduck/src/doc/building.md

 # Building TSDuck   {#building}

-TSDuck can be built on Windows, Linux, macOS and BSD systems (FreeBSD, OpenBSD, NetBSD, DragonFlyBSD).
+TSDuck can be built on Windows, Linux, macOS and BSD systems.

 Support for Dektec devices, DVB tuners and HiDes modulators is implemented only on Windows and Linux.
 MacOS and BSD systems can only support files and networking